Jekyll Island, Georgia

 How is Zoo Atlanta helping?

 Zoo Atlanta has partnered with the Georgia Sea Turtle Center on Jekyll Island to rear young terrapins for release.
 Most of the young terrapins being reared at Zoo Atlanta hatched from eggs collected from road-struck female terrapins on the Jekyll Island Causeway.
 These turtles are raised for one year before being released back into Jekyll’s coastal marshes.
-This approach helps to ensure they have a good head start at life in the wild.
+This approach helps to ensure they have a good start at life in the wild.
 The Georgia Sea Turtle Center has also implemented monitoring efforts, new road signage warning drivers to slow down for turtles, and a “turtle patrol” that travels up and down the causeway during nesting season assisting females to cross the road or picking up injured turtles for medical treatment.

 Assistant Curator of Herpetology